 - What they do now?
 Inform all parties that need to know and assure them that steps are being taken to rectify the issue

-Contact us to learn more about helo with recruitment. with our fixed cost recruitment model, we make it easier and more affordable to create and promote job descriptions.
+Contact us to learn more or for help with recruitment. with our fixed cost recruitment model, we make it easier and more affordable to create and promote job descriptions.
 Check out our job advertising packages to discover how you can get seen in all the right places.